Junbait/Tourism-Recommender-System-Considering-the-Impact-of-Covid-19/README.md

 INSTALLATION:

-run `pip install -r /path/to/requirements.txt` in terminal at `CODE` folder.
+run `pip install -r /path/to/requirements.txt` in terminal at current folder.

 ********************************************************************************